Sjlver/sosp2015-notes/history_day/01os_foundations.md

 Research results:

 - The working set equals the locality set most of the time
-- The working set policy (i.e., don't swap out the working set) is nearly optimal in the number of page faults, and prevents thrashing.
+- The working set policy (i.e., don't swap out pages from the working set) is nearly optimal in the number of page faults, and prevents thrashing.

 Locality principle: